k8-mb/k8-mb.github.io/_posts/2018-06-15-meeting-fourreal.md

 Further four day later, no reply.

-I write again to Mr. Klugsberger and to fourreal, [describing][mail-20160830] the situation.
-Mr. Klugsberger reply me, apologizing for the delay, and telling me that _everything is fine with the wooden floor_.
+I write to fourreal, putting Mr. Klugsberger in
+CC, [describing][mail-20160830] the situation.
+Mr. Klugsberger reply me, apologizing for the late reply, and telling me that _everything is fine with the wooden floor_.
 He admit he was wrong talking about _parkett-dielen_, therefore fourreal will pay the € 280 needed for the layering.
 However he insist that we have to discuss with Mr. Unger about our "special request" regarding the steps.